 "Getting the ratio right of people to space is crucial.
 Too much space and the party will fall on its face within an hour; too many people and you will be encouraging early departures."

 Tessa Packard knows a thing or two about parties.
-Whether throwing a soirée in her impeccably curated studio in Chelsea or commanding festivities at 5 Hertford Street (her favourite haunt), the British fine jewellery designer is both an attentive host and sparkling guest.
+Whether throwing a soirée in her beautifully curated studio in Chelsea or commanding festivities at 5 Hertford Street (her favourite haunt), the British fine jewellery designer is both an attentive host and sparkling guest.

-Her new Under the Influence collection is inspired by the key to any good party – a well-shaken cocktail.
+Her playfully titled Under the Influence collection is inspired by the key to any good party – a well-shaken cocktail.
 “My favourite aesthetic has always been one that fuses timeless elegance together with vivid colour, a sense of wonderment and storytelling and a healthy dose of whimsy,” she says.
 “From conception to creation, cocktails embody these qualities in spades.”

-The playful, party-starting collection spans Highball Earrings, with hanging fruit slices in vivid dyed jade; a shimmering one-of-a-kind Campari necklace, strung with amethyst, pink quartz and garnet; and a gleaming Banana Bender charm in 18-carat solid gold.
+The exuberant collection spans Highball Earrings, with hanging fruit slices in vivid dyed jade; a shimmering one-of-a-kind Campari necklace, strung with amethyst, pink quartz and garnet; and a gleaming Banana Bender charm in 18-carat solid gold.
 “I design jewellery for women who prioritise unique, clever design over carat weight; who wear pieces that express individuality and make other people smile.”

 What is your favourite cocktail?
 When the sun is shining my alliances lie with the Brazilian Caipiroska.
 When the weather gets colder (especially at Christmas time) I switch to Whisky Sours.

 Where is your favourite place in London for cocktails?
 Mark’s Bar at HIX.

 What are the key components of a good party?